NLnetLabs/incremental-deleg/draft-homburg-deleg-incremental-deleg.md

 # Extra optimized implementation

-A DELEG RRset on an incremental delegation point, with a DELEG RR in AliasMode, aliasing to the root zone, MUST be interpreted to mean that the legacy delegation information MUST be used to follow the referral.
+A IDELEG RRset on an incremental delegation point, with a IDELEG RR in AliasMode, aliasing to the root zone, MUST be interpreted to mean that the legacy delegation information MUST be used to follow the referral.
-All service parameters for such AliasMode (aliasing to the root) DELEG RRs on the incremental delegation point, MUST be ignored.
+All service parameters for such AliasMode (aliasing to the root) IDELEG RRs on the incremental delegation point, MUST be ignored.

-For example, such a DELEG RRset registered on the wildcard below the `_deleg` label on the apex of a zone, can signal that legacy DNS referrals MUST be used for both signed and *unsigned* zones:
+For example, such a IDELEG RRset registered on the wildcard below the `_deleg` label on the apex of a zone, can signal that legacy DNS referrals MUST be used for both signed and *unsigned* zones:

 ~~~
 $ORIGIN example.
 @                  IN  SOA   ns zonemaster ...
-*._deleg    86400  IN  DELEG 0 .
+*._deleg    86400  IN  IDELEG 0 .
-customer1._deleg   IN  DELEG 1 ( ns.customer1
+customer1._deleg   IN  IDELEG 1 ( ns.customer1
                                  ipv4hint=198.51.100.1,203.0.113.1
                                  ipv6hint=2001:db8:1::1,2001:db8:2::1
                                )